Pokhara and the Mountain Views

 Kawaguchi visited Tsharang, Tukuche, and Marpha in Mustang via Pokhara during his visit to Nepal.

-Pokhara, which lies 200 km west of Kathmandu, attracts a large number of domestic and foreign tourists every year.
-Paragliding, ultra-light flight, mountain flight, rafting, kayaking, boating, fishing, mountain biking, and trekking are some of the tourism products that the city has offered to travelers for long.
-Besides Phewa Lake, Lake Side area, Seti River, Devi’s Fall, caves, temples, and monuments, Pokhara is the only place in Nepal where you can enjoy the beautiful natural scenery and world’s highest mountain range from Dhaulagiri in the west to Manaslu in the east.
+Pokhara, which lies 200 km west of Kathmandu, attracts many domestic and foreign tourists yearly.
+Paragliding, ultra-light flight, mountain flight, rafting, kayaking, boating, fishing, mountain biking, and trekking are some of the tourism products the city has offered travelers for a long time.
+Besides Phewa Lake, the Lake Side area, Seti River, Devi’s Fall, caves, temples, and monuments, Pokhara is the only place in Nepal where you can enjoy the beautiful natural scenery and the world’s highest mountain range from Dhaulagiri in the west to Manaslu in the east.

-As the valley is located between the Greater Himalayas and Mahabharat range in the central region of Nepal, Pokhara has remained the most sought-after place for trekkers and mountaineers since the French mountaineer Maurice Herzog successfully reached the summit of Annapurna-I (8091 m) for the first time in 1950.
-Among the 14 highest mountains of the world above 8000 meters, eight of the mountains lie in Nepal Himalayas and the three of them — Annapurna, Dhaulagiri, and Manaslu can be viewed from Sarangkot in Pokhara.
+As the valley is between the Greater Himalayas and Mahabharat range in the central region of Nepal, Pokhara has remained the most sought-after place for trekkers and mountaineers since the French mountaineer Maurice Herzog successfully reached the summit of Annapurna-I (8091 m) for the first time in 1950.
+Among the 14 highest mountains of the world above 8000 meters, eight lies in the Nepal Himalayas, and three of them — Annapurna, Dhaulagiri, and Manaslu can be viewed from Sarangkot in Pokhara.

 Situated at an altitude of 1590 meters from sea level, Sarangkot sits on the ridge north of bewitching Phewa Lake.
 It is a popular hill station to watch the sunrise and breathtaking views of the western Himalayas of Nepal.
-The place offers perhaps the closest view of Mt Machhapuchhre (6997m), popularly known as the Fishtail, which looks like Matterhorn of Switzerland.
-From Sarangkot, visitors can enjoy the natural beauty of Pokhara Valley as well as other adventure activities like paragliding, zipline and bungee jumping, and scenic view of World Peace Pagoda on the other side of the hill across the Fewa Lake.
+The place offers perhaps the closest view of Mt Machhapuchhre (6997m), popularly known as the Fishtail, which looks like the Matterhorn of Switzerland.
+From Sarangkot, visitors can enjoy the natural beauty of Pokhara Valley and other adventure activities like paragliding, zipline, and bungee jumping, and a scenic view of World Peace Pagoda on the other side of the hill across the Fewa Lake.

-The number of trekkers in the Annapurna Circuit is increasing with every passing year despite road construction in many trails such as Nayapool-Ghandruk, Beni-Mustang, and Besisahar- Manang.
-A total of 129,900 trekkers visited the Annapurna region, 4439 in the Manaslu area, and 2,862 in Mustang trek in 2013.
+The number of trekkers in the Annapurna Circuit is increasing with every passing year despite road construction on many trails such as Nayapool-Ghandruk, Beni-Mustang, and Besisahar- Manang.
+One hundred twenty-nine thousand nine hundred trekkers visited the Annapurna region, 4439 in the Manaslu area, and 2,862 in the Mustang trek in 2013.

 Machhapuchhre (6993m), with its Fishtail shaped silhouette, is another major attraction of the Annapurna region.
 It is also called the ‘Matterhorn’ of Nepal.
-Matterhorn (4478 m) is said to be the most challenging climb and the most-photographed mountain in the world.
+Matterhorn (4478 m) is the most challenging climb and the most-photographed mountain in the world.
 Like Matterhorn, Machhapuchhre, which lies 28 kilometers north of Pokhara, is also one of the most photogenic mountains in the world with its twin-headed beautiful peaks.
 An unsuccessful attempt to climb Machhapuchhre was made in 1957 by a British team.
-Machhapuchhre is regarded as sacred by the local people and hence closed for mountaineers.
+Machhapuchhre is considered sacred by the locals and closed for mountaineers.

 Machhapuchhre Model Trek is the recently developed trekking trail.
 It lies within the Annapurna Conservation Area (ACA) — the largest protected area of Nepal.
 Travel entrepreneurs have recently explored a new trekking route called ‘LOLUPERA,’ which links Lo Manthang of Mustang with Lumbini and Fewa Lake with Rara Lake.
-The trail is said to be crucial for the development and diversification of the tourism industry in the western region of the country.
+The trail is said to be crucial for developing and diversifying the tourism industry in the country’s western region.

-Mount Dhaulagiri (8167m) – This is the seventh highest mountain in the world, is a mound-shaped mountain seen from Pokhara.
-Dhaulagiri, which is also known as the ‘white mountain’, is said to be the most challenging and difficult mountain in the western Himalayan range.
+Mount Dhaulagiri (8167m) – This is the seventh highest mountain in the world; it is a mound-shaped mountain seen from Pokhara.
+Dhaulagiri, also known as the ‘white mountain,’ is the most challenging and complex mountain in the western Himalayan range.
 There are five other mountains west of the main summit of Dhaulagiri.
 Their height ranges from 7,250m and 7,750m.
 They are jointly known as Dhaulagiri.
-The Dhaulagiri trekking trail starting from Beni and passes through Babiyachaur, Dharapani, Muri, Bagar, Dovan, Dhaulagiri Base Camp (4,650m), Dhampus Pass (5,250m), Yak Kharka, Marpha (2,665m), Jomsom and Pokhara.
+The Dhaulagiri trekking trail starts from Beni and passes through Babiyachaur, Dharapani, Muri, Bagar, Dovan, Dhaulagiri Base Camp (4,650m), Dhampus Pass (5,250m), Yak Kharka, Marpha (2,665m), Jomsom and Pokhara.

 Similarly, Manaslu (8163m), the eighth highest mountain in the world, is the other mountain peak that can be viewed from Pokhara.
-It lies 64 km east of Annapurna between Gorkha and Manang districts of western Nepal.
-Since the first successful ascent of Manaslu Toshio Imanishi of Japan and Sherpa Sardar Gyaltsen Norbu of a Japanese expedition on May 9, 1956, many Japanese mountaineers have reached the summit of Manaslu which is also known as ‘Mountain of the Soul.’
+It lies 64 km east of Annapurna between the Gorkha and Manang districts of western Nepal.
+Since the first successful ascent of Manaslu Toshio Imanishi of Japan and Sherpa Sardar Gyaltsen Norbu of a Japanese expedition on May 9, 1956, many Japanese mountaineers have reached the summit.
+Of Manaslu, also known as ‘Mountain of the Soul.’
 Manaslu Trek is perhaps the best way to enjoy the beauty of this unspoiled area.

-The western region of Nepal has numerous tourist attractions to offer due to its geographic and climatic variations to cultural diversity.
-Pokhara, a significant trekking hub and a gateway to the Annapurna region, is a ‘must visit’ place in Nepal for travelers from different parts of the planet.
-Though around 700,000 foreign tourists visit Pokhara every year, it is necessary to promote the region to attract more tourists from traditional and new markets.
+The western region of Nepal has numerous tourist attractions due to its geographic and climatic variations to cultural diversity.
+Pokhara, a significant trekking hub and a gateway to the Annapurna region is a ‘must-visit place in Nepal for travelers from different parts of the planet.
+Though around 700,000 foreign tourists visit Pokhara annually, promoting the region to attract more tourists from traditional and new markets is necessary.

 The planned promotion of Pokhara and the western Himalayas could attract thousands of globetrotters to visit ‘Paradise Pokhara,’ and it will lengthen the average stay and expenditure of the backpackers visiting Nepal.
-The visit of Nepal is incomplete without traveling Pokhara valley and adjoining areas and ‘once is not enough’ to explore the natural beauty, cultural diversity, age-old traditional hospitality of the western region.
+A visit to Nepal is incomplete without traveling Pokhara valley and adjoining areas, and ‘once is not enough to explore the natural beauty, cultural diversity, old traditional hospitality of the western region.